tomduck/pandoc-eqnos/README.md

 You will be prompted for your root password.
 That's it!

+To upgrade to the most recent release, use

+    $ sudo pip install --upgrade pandoc-eqnos

 If you have any difficulties with it, please [file an issue] on github so that we can help.

 [file an issue]: https://github.com/tomduck/pandoc-eqnos/issues